dat550-2021/course-info/Readme.md

 5. Once you have accepted the invitations, you will get your own repository under `dat550-2021`, which is the course's organization on GitHub.

+## Submitting the assignment once it is working
+The procedure used to submit your lab assignments is explained in the [lab submission process](lab-submission.md).

 ## Group Signup on Autograder

+Projects will be done in groups.
+So this step is only needed once you are ready to work on your project.

 1. Read the [policy about group assignments](policy.md#group-assignments).
    Find and agree with another student to form a group.